httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 A consequence of this record structure is that range requests {{?RFC7233}} and random access to encrypted payload bodies are possible at the granularity of the record size.
 Partial records at the ends of a range cannot be decrypted.
 Thus, it is best if range requests start and end on record boundaries.
+Note however that random access to specific parts of encrypted data could be confounded by the presence of padding.

 Selecting the record size most appropriate for a given situation requires a trade-off.
 A smaller record size allows decrypted octets to be released more